sungnga/instagram-clone-app/README.md

       - or a Following button, if the owner of this profile is following the current user
       - or a Follow Back button, if the owner of this profile is following the current user and the current user wants to follow this profile back
       - or a Follow button, if the current user wants to follow this profile
-    - In the return section, write a condition to check if isOwner is true
+    - In the return section, write a conditional to check if isOwner is true
       - If it is, render the Edit Profile button and the Gear icon.
 Make the Edit Profile button link to the `/accounts/edit` page
       - If not, render one of the three follow buttons mentioned above.
 And hide the Edit Profile button and Gear icon
 - **Building the OptionsMenu dialog component:**